Sagebati/goban/README.md

 - Boards of differents sizes (4x5 , 4x9) Limited  to (19x19)

 ## Waiting for
-- Const generics
+- Const generics or maybe not (benchmark with a Goban with backed array is slightly faster)

-## What is not in point:
-- Handling dead stones at the end of the game.